South Korean transnational mothers: Familism, cultural criticism and education project

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ahn, Kyung Ju, "South Korean transnational mothers: Familism, cultural criticism and education project" (2009).
 Anthropology - Dissertations.
-Paper 10.
+10.